 - 6.3.
 Diabetes or hypoglycemia

-- 7. How "residual mouth alcohol" can trick a Breathlyzer
+- 7. How "residual mouth alcohol" can trick a Breathalyzer

 - 8. Other factors that can contribute to falsely high BAC results

-Law enforcement uses two types of breath tests in California DUI cases.
+Law enforcement uses two types of breath tests in DUI cases.
 These are given (if at all) during two stages in the process as follows:

 - A roadside preliminary alcohol screening (“PAS”) test, given during a DUI traffic stop and investigation, and